Agustinia: Discovery and naming

 The generic name Agustinia honors then-student Agustin Martinelli, who discovered the skeleton and was part of the excavation team of the Museo Argentino de Ciencias Naturales.
-This dinosaur was originally named in a 1998 abstract written by Argentine paleontologist Jose Bonaparte.
-The original proposed generic name was "Augustia", which was already preoccupied by a beetle (see also Megapnosaurus and Protognathosaurus).
-Bonaparte changed the name to Agustinia in a full paper published in 1999.
+It was first mentioned in an abstract written by Argentine paleontologist Jose Bonaparte, and published in a full paper in 1999.
 The specific name, ligabuei, honors Dr. Giancarlo Ligabue, a philanthropist who provided financial support to the expedition which recovered the remains.

 Description

 Only fragmentary remains of Agustinia are known.
 These include fragments of vertebrae from the back, hips, and tail regions of the spinal column.
 Parts of the lower hind limb were also recovered, consisting of a fibula, tibia, and five metatarsals.
 A femur (thigh bone) was found at the site, but was too fragmented to collect.

 Agustinia was known for its distinctive supposed armor plates, called osteoderms, initially interpreted as a series of wide, vertical spikes and plates down the center of its back, somewhat like the unrelated Stegosaurus.
 However, subsequent research has challenged the interpretation of these elements as osteoderms.
 Further study of the poorly preserved fossil material showed that these "plates" were in fact more likely to be fragments of ribs and hip bones.
 This reassessment was reaffirmed subsequently by histology of the purported osteoderms, which do not match the internal structure of other titanosaurian osteoderms.
 The fragmentary hip bone was tentatively identified as part of the ilium.

 A fibula (lower leg bone) has been recovered that is about 895 mm long.
 When compared to the same bone in related dinosaurs, this indicates that Agustinia may have been about 15 m long.
 The lower half of the tibia was thin when viewed from the front (anteroposterior), indicating that the tibia was thinner than that of titanosaurs such as Antarctosaurus or Saltasaurus.
 The pedal elements are comparable to those of the titanosaurs.

 The remains are fragmentary and do not have many distinctive characteristics which can be used to separate it from other sauropods.
 Because of this, some authors have considered Agustinia a nomen dubium for being based on inadequate remains to compare with related dinosaurs.
 However, Bellardini et al. (2022) considered it to be valid on the basis of unique morphological characteristics observed in the vertebrae.